DiffSight

 What it is

 A code review client.
-Nothing more, nothing less.
+Nothing more.
+Nothing less.

-Bring your own AI
+Bring your own model.

 Flagship · Track-based review